 Click OK

-While in this view there are also available buttons on the Format ribbon bar which will help customize the view.
+While in this view, there are also buttons on the Format ribbon bar which will help customize the view.
 The “Add Details” is the same form as the detail styles option above.
-Below is a view of the Format ribbon for the Resource Usage view:
+Below is a view of the Format ribbon for the Resource Usage view.